Easter in South Kensington

 General Visiting

-The Science Museum is open every day except 24, 25 & 26 Dec and you can visit us from 10.00–18.00 (last entry 17.15).
+The Science Museum is open every day except 24, 25 & 26 Dec and you can visit from 10.00–18.00 (last entry 17.15).
+From Mon 30 March to Friday 10 April, the museum will be open early from 09.00.
 Visitors are asked to pre-book a free ticket in advance.
 Book your free general admission.

 Free Family Trails